whymarrh/whymarrh.com/README.md

 ### Aside

 The style of JavaScript used in this repository is not indicative of my views on how JavaScript is *properly* written.
 This is me playing around with the limits of the language, its [ASI][3], and global variables everywhere (all of which are just awful).

-See my personal [Style Guide][4] for how I try to write JavaScript.
+My personal [style guide][4] outlines how I try to write JavaScript.

   [1]:https://whymarrh.com
   [2]:http://metalsmith.io